 Spider and crawler can be used interchangeably when referring to a software used for web crawling.
 It can also sometimes be called an automatic indexer.

-While they sound very similar,they are not the same.
-Web crawling is a way to get the information and organise it, while web scraping can get very specific data and store it for later use.
+While they sound very similar, they are not the same.
+Web crawling is a way to get the information and organize it, while web scraping can get very specific data and store it for later use.